 Carbohydrates → Protein → Fat

-It doesn’t so much matter over a long term period, such as 24hrs because glycogen replenishment is going to occur anyways over that time period.
+It doesn’t so much matter over a long term period such as 24 hours because glycogen replenishment is going to occur anyways over that time period.
 Meaning, if you work out or have a game today, and you don’t have any physical activity again on this same day then it’s no big deal.
 Your energy will be back and good to go tomorrow.

 #3: Manual Therapy

-Manual therapy such as massage, fascia stretch therapy, active release, chiropractic work, etc all have their place in the recovery spectrum but fall distantly below sleep and calories in terms of long term effectiveness.
+Manual therapy such as massage, fascia stretch therapy, active release, etc. — all have their place in the recovery spectrum, but fall distantly below sleep and calories in terms of long-term effectiveness.

 This isn’t saying they aren’t worth doing, that’s not what I am saying at all.
 Each of these practices (and many more I didn’t mention) have proven benefits to them on increasing rate of recovery among many other things health related.